JayBlackedOut/hass-nhlapi/README.md

 ## Installation: Manual
 1. Copy the `nhl_api` folder to the `custom_components` folder in your Home Assistant configuration directory.
 2. From the [teams.md](https://github.com/JayBlackedOut/hass-nhlapi/blob/master/teams.md) file in this repository, find the team_id of the team you would like to track.
+3. Restart Home Assistant to allow the required packages to be installed.
-3. Add the following minimum code in your `configuration.yaml` file.
+4. Add the following minimum code in your `configuration.yaml` file.
 See Configuration for more advanced options:
 ```
 sensor:
   - platform: nhl_api
     team_id: [TEAM ID FOUND IN STEP 2].
 ```
+5. Restart Home Assistant one final time.
 ## Installation: HACS
 This method assumes you have HACS already installed.
 1. In the HACS Store, search for `NHL` and find the `NHL API` integration and install it.
 2. From the [teams.md](https://github.com/JayBlackedOut/hass-nhlapi/blob/master/teams.md) file in this repository, find the team_id of the team you would like to track.
+3. Restart Home Assistant to allow the required packages to be installed.
-3. Add the following code in your `configuration.yaml` file.
+4. Add the following code in your `configuration.yaml` file.
 See Configuration for more advanced options:
 ```
 sensor:
   - platform: nhl_api
     team_id: [TEAM ID FOUND IN STEP 2].
 ```
+5. Restart Home Assistant one final time.
 ## Configuration
 | key      | required | type    | usage                                                                                                                               |
 |----------|----------|---------|-------------------------------------------------------------------------------------------------------------------------------------|